CloudBotIRC/CloudBot/README.md

 To install CloudBot on *nix (linux, etc), see [here](https://github.com/CloudBotIRC/CloudBot/wiki/Installing-on-*nix)

+Note from xs: You should be able to install the bot in the same way it is done upstream.
+Also, I do recommend running it on *nix.

+Conflicting software I have seen (so far): Bitdefender (they use a shitty .sys, and it blue-screens the PC)

 To install CloudBot on Windows, see [here](https://github.com/CloudBotIRC/CloudBot/wiki/Installing-on-Windows)

 ### Running CloudBot

 Before you run the bot, rename `config.default.json` to `config.json` and edit it with your preferred settings.
-You can check if your JSON is valid using [jsonlint.com](http://jsonlint.com/)!
+You can check if your JSON is valid using [JSONLint](http://jsonlint.com/)!

 Once you have installed the required dependencies and renamed the config file, you can run the bot!
 Make sure you are in the correct folder and run the following command:

 ```
 python3.4 -m cloudbot
 ```

+Note from xs: Usually you can run it from the command `python /path/to/cloudbot/__main__.py`.

 Note that you can also run the `cloudbot/__main__.py` file directly, which will work from any directory.
 ```